juancocina/Scheduler/Back/README.md

 # Potential Work
-- Change the database again, to include day and time as two seperate entities
-- Figure out how to parse the incoming json form tasks.py
+- Figure out how to parse the incoming json form tasks.py (pushing back for another time)

-- Going to have to retrieve the users phone number as well.
-This just inludes another call to tasks.py to retrieve the phone number.
-There might be difficulty connecting the number with the task.
-Which makes me wonder if its just easier to include the phone number in the task insertion.
-This kind of jumbles with my current functions.
-I'll save that for later
-- Once messages are sent out, the object needs to be deleted.
+- Once messages are sent out, the object need to be deleted (This is set up, needs to be tested).
+- Since the entry will be ignored if the date and time are not aligned with the time to send the message.
+I can still plan ahead weeks in advanced without using scheduler.py

+- How am i going to send the payload over with just the task's id, number, and description?

+## MAJOR UPDATE
+I don't think I need to use the task object created in scheduler.py I can just scan the DB, if the date and time is right, then send the message out, and have pythonsms.py send the text + the signal to delete from the DB

+if not, then just kinda ignore the DB entry.
+This way, i don't have to create an extra table for scheduled tasks + it minimizes the work in scheduler.py

+- Just gotta figure out how to parse the json and then send the payload over to pythonsms.py and the backend should be pretty much done...